Trisha Drobeck, Executive Director

 The Army has taken Raynee to many places high and low where running has always been a source of joy, family, and competition.
 It’s only been in the past three years that she’s engaged in a lifelong goal of weightlifting and is passionate about helping others access their fitness goals no matter the obstacle.

-Raynee has recently entered into an agreement with her 5 (and a half!) year-old daughter to start racing together and they are both looking forward to the prospect.
+Raynee has recently entered into an agreement with her 6 year-old to start racing together and they are both looking forward to the prospect.
 When not working at Run Wild, Raynee can be found picking up heavy objects, working on her cabin, appreciating time with her partner, reading, and trying new things.

 She / Her / Hers